-The History Of Tattooing & Its Significance, by Wilfrid Dyson Hambly, was originally published in 1925.
-The first English-language survey of tattooing across all regions, it was essentially a compendium of anthropological material in the dubious tradition of The Golden Bough, focusing on the "magico-religious" (spiritual and ritualistic) meanings of tribal tattoos.
-The book was reissued in 2009 as The History Of Tattooing, with an additional twenty-two pages of illustrations from the same period as its first publication.
+The History of Tattooing and Its Significance, by Wilfrid Dyson Hambly, was originally published in 1925.
+The first English-language survey of tattooing across all regions, it was essentially a compendium of anthropological material in the dubious tradition of The Golden Bough, focusing on the “magico-religious” (spiritual and ritualistic) meanings of tribal tattoos.
+The book was reissued in 2009 as The History of Tattooing, with an additional twenty-two pages of illustrations from the same period as its first publication.

-'Tattoo', derived from a Polynesian word, was first popularised by James Cook, and Hambly quotes Cook on the proliferation of tattooing: "The universality of tattooing is a curious subject for speculation."
-Contemporary interest in tattooing as a sub-culture arguably began with the excellent Re/Search book Modern Primitives, edited by Andrea Juno and V Vale.
-The World Of Tattoo, by Maarten Hesselt van Dinter, is the most comprehensive tattoo history.
-Also, Decorated Skin (originally published in German as Geschmuckte Haut), edited by Karl Groning, is a well-illustrated guide to tattooing and other forms of body art.
+‘Tattoo’, derived from a Polynesian word, was first popularised by James Cook, and Hambly quotes Cook on the proliferation of tattooing: “The universality of tattooing is a curious subject for speculation.”
+The World of Tattoo (De wereld van tatoeage), by Maarten Hesselt van Dinter, is the most comprehensive tattoo history.
+Also, Body Decoration (Geschmückte Haut, by Karl Gröning, is a well-illustrated guide to tattooing and other forms of body art.

 0 comment(s):